-- The County will make all capital improvements in accordance with an adopted Capital Improvements Program. - The County will develop a multi-year plan for capital improvements (CIP), which considers the County's development policies and links development proffers resulting from conditional zonings with the capital plan. - The County will enact a biennial capital budget based on the multi-year Capital Improvements Program. - The County will coordinate development of the capital budget with development of the operating budget.
-Future operating costs associated with new capital projects will be projected and included in operating budget forecasts.

-- The County will identify the "full-life" estimated cost and potential funding source for each capital project proposal before it is submitted to the Board for approval. - The County will determine the total cost for each potential financing method for capital project proposals. - The County will identify the cash flow needs for all new projects and determine which financing method best meets the cash flow needs of the project. - When restricted, committed and assigned amounts are available, restricted funds (such as proffers, grants, NVTA and bond proceeds) will be spent first.
+- The County will make all capital improvements in accordance with an adopted Capital Improvements Program (CIP). - The County will develop a multi-year plan for capital improvements (CIP), which considers the County's development policies and indicators of need (i.e., Capital Facility Standards) and links development proffers resulting from conditional zonings with the capital plan. - The County will enact a biennial capital budget based on the multi-year Capital Improvements Program. - The County will coordinate development of the capital budget with development of the operating budget.
+Future operating costs associated with new capital projects will be projected and included in operating budget forecasts. - The County will identify the "full-life" estimated cost and potential funding source for each capital project proposal before it is submitted to the Board for approval. - The County will determine the total cost for each potential financing method for capital project proposals. - The County will identify the cash flow needs for all new projects and determine which financing method best meets the cash flow needs of the project. - When restricted, committed and assigned amounts are available, restricted funds (such as proffers, grants, NVTA and bond proceeds) will be spent first.
 When more than one category of restricted funds is available for any aspect of a project, the more restrictive of the available funds shall be spent first. - As part of the capital project closeout process, unspent local tax funding will be transferred to the County or School capital project contingency account to be used at the discretion of the Board of Supervisors.
 Unspent restricted assets, such as bond proceeds, are required to be reviewed by the Controller's Office prior to closeout.
-All transfers between projects are required to be approved by the Board of Supervisors. - The County will strive to update the capital intensity factor every two years, but no less than four years. - When a project is subject to capital standards, the capital project should first be approved in the Capital Needs Assessment prior to proposal in the Capital Improvements Plan. - The County will maximize the use of non-debt capital financing sources through the use of alternate sources of funding, including proffers, grants, and other sources of non-local tax funding revenues.
+Budget transfers between contingency accounts and other accounts within the capital budget to appropriated capital projects or new board initiated projects, as needed, are permitted under staff authority to execute the county's capital plan.
+Transfers or appropriations that increase or decrease the overall appropriation level of capital funds requires approval by the Board of Supervisors. - When a project is subject to capital standards, the capital project should first be approved in the Capital Needs Assessment prior to proposal in the Capital Improvement Plan. - The County will maximize the use of non-debt capital financing sources through the use of alternate sources of funding, including proffers, grants, and other sources of non-local tax funding revenues.
 The County will attempt to fund not less than 10% of the total cost of the Capital Improvement Program from local tax funding, fund balance and other recurring local revenue sources.
 The 10% cash provided may be applied equally to all projects or only to specific projects.